Lead in Protein Powder: All 28 Tested Brands Ranked (2026)

 Buy on Amazon →OWYN Pro Elite High Protein Shake

-Lead Level: 88% over limit (moderate-low)
+Lead Level: 88% of daily limit (moderate-low)

 Max Servings: 1 per day